-Sales to aforementioned related party are based on the price lists in force and terms negotiated with related parties that would be available to third parties.
-The term is 30 to 45 days after monthly billing upon shipment of goods.
+Except that there is no similar type of transaction for reference, sales from aforementioned related parties are based on the price lists in force and terms negotiated with related parties that would be available to third parties.
+Sales revenue were received in advance or the term is 75 days after monthly billing of sales.